dhruvxbug/twitter-bot/README.md

 - Your GROQ API key is stored locally in Chrome's secure storage
 - The extension only operates on Twitter domains (twitter.com and x.com)
 - No data is collected or transmitted to third parties

-## Disclaimer

-This extension is for educational purposes only.
-Use responsibly and in accordance with Twitter's terms of service.
-Automated interactions may violate Twitter's rules, so use at your own risk.

-## License

-MIT